 The study of specific examples for the Lie groups $SU(N)$ with $N\geq 2$ is a strong motivation to continue this line of research, which will be addressed in forthcoming publications.

-In differential geometry, the concept of a principal $H$--bundle forms the foundation of Yang–Mills theory and it has the distinctive property of encoding the notion of {\it symmetry} through the action of the Lie group $H$.
-The non-commutative geometrical Yang--Mills functional has the advantage of being based on the concept of a quantum principal $\G$--bundle, which encodes the notion of {\it non--commutative symmetry} through a coaction of the quantum group $\G$.
+In differential geometry, the concept of a principal $H$--bundle forms the foundation of Yang--Mills theory and it has the distinctive property of encoding the notion of {\it symmetry} through the action of the Lie group $H$.
+The non--commutative geometrical Yang--Mills functional has the advantage of being based on the concept of a quantum principal $\G$--bundle, which encodes the notion of {\it non--commutative symmetry} through the quantum group $\G$.

-Finally, it is worth mentioning that, in the way we have formulate our theory, the non--commutative geometrical Yang--Mills functional, as well as the non--commutative geometrical Yang--Mills equation, are not limited to the case presented in this paper (see reference reference \cite{saldym}).
-In particular, from a {\it completely mathematical} point of view, we can apply our formulation when the quantum group of the bundle is the quantum $SU(N)$ with any finite--dimensional bicovariant $\ast$--FODC's.
-This will be addressed in forthcoming publications.\\
+It is worth mentioning that, in the way we have formulate our theory, the non--commutative geometrical Yang--Mills functional, as well as the non--commutative geometrical Yang--Mills equation, are not limited to the case presented in this paper (see reference reference \cite{saldym}).
+In particular, from a {\it completely mathematical} point of view, we can apply our formulation when the quantum group of the bundle is the quantum $SU(N)$ group with any finite--dimensional bicovariant $\ast$--FODC's.
+This will be addressed in forthcoming publications.